310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Midori %}
-*(whispering)* So you really *are* bad with horror, Morisawa-senpai… That’s why you don’t seem to like Halloween either, right…?
+<em><th>(whispering)</th></em> So you really *are* bad with horror, Morisawa-senpai… That’s why you don’t seem to like Halloween either, right…?
 Since it has lots of monsters…
 {% endbubble %}

 {% bubble Chiaki %}
 Uuu~?
 No, you’re wrong!
 I’m fine!
 Horror movies don’t scare me one bit!
 {% endbubble %}

-{% img (Natural Jiangshi) Midori Takamine CG.png %}
+{% img /img/es/eventstory/sweethalloween/midoriorigcg.jpg %}

 {% bubble Midori %}
 Then why exactly are you tugging on my sleeve and shaking in fear…?